Vyral/john-quinn/_posts/2025-05-12-can-you-buy-a-house-with-student-loan-debt.md

 {% include pullquote.html %}

-**Plan your purchase a year in advance** if you’re considering any of the following strategies.
+You’ll want to **plan your purchase a year in advance** if you’re considering any of the following strategies.
 It’ll spell the difference between renting indefinitely and owning your dream home.

 First and foremost, focus on **reducing your existing student debt**.
 Even paying down one loan can significantly improve your debt-to-income ratio and potentially boost your credit score.